 Using Preview to take a screenshot

 Preview is the default tool that allows you to open everything from photos to PDF files (and here’s how to convert them).
-It has more than a few lesser-known features, such as editing images simply by clicking the toolbox icon.
-Preview captures screenshots too!
+It has more than a few lesser-known features, such as editing images by clicking the toolbox icon.
+Preview captures screenshots, too!

-Step 1: Open Finder and select Applications on the left.
+Step 1: Open Finder and select Applications listed on the left.

 Step 2: Double-click on Preview to open the app.

 Step 3: Once the app opens, click File located on the menu bar.

 Step 4: From the drop-down menu, hover your mouse over Take Screenshot and select From Selection, From Window, or From Entire Screen, depending on your preference.